-Deciding Between Surgical&Catheter-Based Ablation for Elderly Patients
+Deciding Between Surgical and Catheter-Based Ablation for Elderly Patients

 Heart & Vascular Institute Physician eNewsletter - Fall/Winter 2013

 New minimally invasive catheter-based and surgical techniques provide excellent treatment options for elderly patients with atrial fibrillation.

 The surgical technique can also be used to exclude the left atrial appendage, thereby reducing the risk of thromboembolism and stroke.

 Although AF is typically initially treated with anti-arrhythmic medications, long-term control of AF with drugs alone is successful in only about 50 percent of patients.
 In addition, many elderly patients with AF are at high risk for falls and bleeding, making treatment with anticoagulants a challenge.